d3designs/flickr/README.markdown

-# Flickr API
+# FlickrCache API

-This API will construct the appropriate Flickr REST API URL to query, and use RequestCore and SimpleXML to retrieve and parse the data (by default).
+This API will construct the appropriate Flickr REST API URL to query, and use RequestCore and unserialize() to retrieve and parse the serialized php data (by default).
+The extended FlickrCache response differs from the default Flickr class response.
+To get the actual response data, you don't have to use `$response->body`, you can simply use `$response`.
+Simple file based caching support has also been added, but is disabled by default.
+You can enable it by using the `cache_mode()` method.

 ## Requirements